Financial Planning for Alzheimer's and Dementia Care

 Health insurance benefits, often included in employment packages, may cover long-term care or offer provisions for dementia or Alzheimer's care.
 Examine policy details closely for any restrictions, coverage caps or clauses related to pre-existing conditions.

-Employees can also leverage Flexible Spending Accounts (FSAs) by allocating pre-tax dollars to FSAs to cover eligible care-related out-of-pocket expenses.
+Employees can also leverage Flexible Spending Accounts (FSAs) by allocating pre-tax dollars to cover eligible care-related out-of-pocket expenses.
 Employee Assistance Programs (EAPs) can also provide crucial support, offering guidance on caregiving, emotional support and resources to help manage work and caregiving responsibilities.
-EAP benefits vary, so familiarizing yourself with the details of your program is key.
+EAP benefits vary, so familiarize yourself with your program's details.

 Community Resources

-Nonprofits, community centers, religious organizations and aging councils can aid families in navigating Alzheimer's and dementia care challenges.
+Nonprofits, community centers, religious organizations and aging councils can help families navigate Alzheimer's and dementia care challenges.
 These groups commonly support home health care supplies, respite care, consultancy, therapeutic activities and medical equipment like wheelchairs.

 Benefits of Early Planning for Alzheimer's and Dementia Care

-Planning early for Alzheimer's and dementia care can help you manage financial impacts and ensure that the individual's care preferences are respected throughout the disease's progression.
-Early planning empowers families to face the challenges of Alzheimer's and dementia with more confidence and preparedness for the future, easing the caregiving burden.
-The key advantages include:
+Planning early for Alzheimer's and dementia care helps you manage financial impacts and ensures the individual's care preferences are respected throughout the disease's progression.
+Early planning empowers families to face Alzheimer's and dementia challenges with more confidence and preparedness, easing the caregiving burden.
+Key advantages include:

 checkList icon